alirudnick/OOP_Team-Profile-Generator_Rudnick/README.md

 Once you end the application, your software team will be generated in an HTML file

-Contributors
-To contribute to Team_profile_generator, clone this repo locally and commit your code on a separate branch.

-Contributors:

-Made with contributors-img.

 Tests
 GitHub license
 Technology Used
 HTML
 CSS